Transforming School & Other Systems: Towards Coherence

 Towards Coherence: Aligning the Components

 The joint educators statement also suggests that the processes to bring about these changes need to be planned, incremental and engage all stakeholders.
 These steps and elements are part of a coherence model introduced on pages 7-8 of the discussion paper accompanying the joint statement.
 A simplified version of the coherence model used for this paper is shown above.
-The model includes influencers outside of the formal systems, the actors and employees inside the education and other sectors and the contextual and organizational factors that will mediate the nature and impact of policies, programs and practices.
+The model also includes influencers outside of the formal systems, the actors and employees inside the education and other sectors and the contextual and organizational factors that will mediate the nature and impact of policies, programs and practices.

 Navigate this mini-web site: